algobulls/algobulls_help_site/docs/index.md

 ## 6. How to Add a Broking Account?

 To begin trading, it's necessary to add your broker details and link your broking account.
-Follow these three simple steps:
+Follow these three steps:

 **Step 1:** From the AlgoBulls sidebar navigation, select [Broking Details](https://app.algobulls.com/broking)  and click on the [Add Broker](https://app.algobulls.com/broking?addBroker=true) button.